 Managing our organisation is our chief executive and our senior leadership team.

-Fergus is a former chief executive of Auckland Regional Transport Authority, chief operating officer of Auckland Transport, and both deputy director general transport services and deputy secretary infrastructure and services at Transport for New South Wales with the same organisation.
+Fergus is a former chief executive of Auckland Regional Transport Authority, chief operating officer of Auckland Transport, and both deputy director general transport services and deputy secretary infrastructure and services at Transport for New South Wales.

 In this latter capacity, he was responsible for leading a team of 1450 staff, managing an annual operating budget of AUS$5 billion and infrastructure and systems projects totalling AUS$11 billion (over four years).